-The Camrose Public Library Board recognizes that providing employees and volunteers is the responsibility of the Camrose Public Library.
+The Camrose Public Library Board has the responsibility for setting the standards and policies to ensure a work force that can carry out the functions required by the board.
+The Board recognizes that providing employees and volunteers is the responsibility of the Camrose Public Library.
+Camrose Public Library aims to be a fair and safe workplace.
 The following policy constitutes a statement of best practices except where specific commitments and expectations are made by the Camrose Public Library Board.
 This policy applies to both employees and volunteers.

-Open, honest communication between all levels of staff must be practiced without fear of reprisal in order for input to be considered of the highest caliber.
+Camrose Public Library shall be staffed by suitably qualified staff with the knowledge and ability to help library users find information and provide service according to their needs and interests, within the ability of CPL to provide for those needs and services. open, honest communication between all levels of staff must be practiced without fear of reprisal for input to be considered of the highest caliber.

 - The Director of the Camrose Public Library (Director) shall be the only library staff accountable to the Library Board for managing the activities within the Library.

 - All supervisors will be accountable to the Director for furthering the consultative management process throughout their sections.

 - All employees and volunteers are responsible to their supervisors.

 - Any employee who feels she is being treated unjustly or unfairly may address the issue or circumstances following the appeal procedure described in the Problem Resolution and Grievance Procedure section.

 - The Management Team will delegate authority to employees in their absence.